 Until recently and for a number of years, I lived in Berlin, a great city that is currently thriving, but also sunk in the ghost memories of its uniquely, unfathomably painful past.
 Just beneath the concerns of the day, the historical air is perceptible and dense in Berlin.
-Walking along the street, amongst the buildings and the faces of a previous era’s descendants, you can go as far down the emotional humanscape as you care to.
+Walking along the street, amongst the buildings and the living faces reminiscent of th, you can go as far down the emotional humanscape as you care to.
 Often enough in this expanded context, I would experience myself as a passing moment or, put another way, an increment of phenomena in the life of the greater organism, which is Berlin.
 I felt a continuity of presence between Nazis dragging off a terrified soul in 1938 and me walking along in 2020.

 While San Jose is hardly Berlin, it has, nonetheless, its own enduring presence.
 It has its own profound “What Actually Is,” and this always underlays the narrower focus of everyday preoccupations.
 I believe the felt perception of a living whole, such as a city, invites you to enter the territory of wonder, with the further possibility that every little thing is experienced as an illuminated spark of life, intimate and raised in relief.
 This goes for past events as well as “real time” events–both can hold the glow of “God’s Creation” or, if you prefer, the “Miracle of Being.”